ritual-net/infernet-monorepo/infernet_services/services/ezkl_proof_service/README.md

 A service that generates zero knowledge proofs of inference for a given model based on the [EZKL library](https://ezkl.xyz/).

-Generating proofs is a step lifecycle:
+Generating proofs is a 3 step lifecycle:
+#### setup
-* setup - prepare artifacts necessary for proof generation.
+prepare artifacts necessary for proof generation.
 This includes fixed artifacts such as the compiled model circuit and cryptographic keys, as well as dynamic artifacts such as the witness that is generated based on the model input.
+#### prove
-* prove - a proof is generated based on the provided artifacts that allows for verification given the verification keys.
-The EZKL Proof Service is mainly concerned with this stage of the lifecycle.
+a proof is generated based on the provided artifacts that allows for verification given the verification keys. **The EZKL Proof Service is mainly concerned with this stage of the lifecycle.**
+#### verify
-* verify - the proof output can be independently verified at this stage
+the proof output can be independently verified at this stage.

 The fixed proving artifacts for the model are downloaded on startup.
 For more information on the proof implementation and limitations, see [EZKL](https://github.com/zkonduit/ezkl).

 For offchain job targets, the proof json is returned as a payload, allowing for offchain verification.

-For onchain job targets, a 5 element dictionary containing the raw input / processed input / raw output / processed output / proof calldata is returned.
+For onchain job targets, a 5 element dictionary containing the `raw input`, `processed input`, `raw output`, `processed output`, `proof calldata` is returned.
 This allows onchain applications to optionally provide data attestation as part of the proof verification should the appropriate contract be deployed - see the [example notebook here](https://github.com/zkonduit/ezkl/blob/main/examples/notebooks/data_attest.ipynb) for details on how to generate an on chain attestation contract.

 ## Infernet Configuraton